mgatelabs/PhonePiper/README.md

 2. Hit start
 3. Check the screen, make sure your player level is right, and the phone's IP address is entered.
 4. Make sure the phone helper is running
-5. Hit the play button and look at the log, if the log says, "BAD SHELL", try pressing play/pause again
+5. Hit the play button and look at the logs, if the logs says, "BAD SHELL", try pressing play/pause again

  and press the play button